wongy123/StudyBuddy/README.md

 `node server.js`

 You can also test the API by importing the **StudyBuddy.postman_environment** file into Postman environment, then import **StudyBuddy API.postman_collection** into collections, and run the collection.

+**If you want to run the HoppScotch API tests, make sure you create an admin account with the following command first**

+**`npm run createAdmin -- adminUser adminuser@example.com password`**

 ### How to run Front-End